 Clearly, time, on its own, doesn't always do the trick.
 Other techniques are needed.
-And the best of the bunch, hands down, is to be that it's not only a constant presence but also that Well, interestingly, I think I'm in a uniquely good it's a positive.
+And the best of the bunch, hands down, is to be well educated about market volatility.
+To understand that it's not only a constant presence but also that it's a positive.
 A positive?
 Am I crazy?
 No, I'm not, thank you very much.
-The long-term returns offered by equities wouldn't be there if it weren't for the fact that investors have to put up with the Understanding that is key.
+The long-term returns offered by equities wouldn't be there if it weren't for the fact that investors have to put up with the roller-coaster ride.
+Understanding that is key.
 Recognizing that volatility (including major pullbacks) is natural, inevitable and, again, even positive is crucial to dealing with its emotional impact.
 It brings perspective to your thinking.
 It makes you focus more on the long term, on your investment plan.
 The noise of the market's current struggles is muted by this knowledge.
-So. best advice?
+So, best advice?
 Obviously, it's get this knowledge!
 Become a student of the market.
 Read.
-Balance your following of the day-to-day moves and Let's start by looking at an oft-pushed approach news from your portfolio companies with reading from the classic investment books.
+Balance your following of the day-to-day moves and news from your portfolio companies with reading from the classic investment books.
 Look to history to understand the present and plan for the future.
 It's not a coincidence that the investors who are able to follow Munger's advice and keep "raw, irrational emotion under control" are often the same ones who read everything they can from Munger.
 Books may be your wisest investment.
 (Okay, I am a tad biased.)
 In The Wealthy Barber Returns, Chilton shares more about emotions, money and investing.
 Download select chapters for free at rbc.com/randomthoughtswb